 - Encrypt your database by using the Database Encryption feature of FileMaker Pro Advanced.
 Encryption protects the FileMaker database file and any temporary files written to disk.
-For more information on encrypting a database, see FileMaker Server Getting Started Guide and FileMaker Pro Help. - An encrypted database that is hosted on FileMaker Server is opened by using Admin Console or the command line interface (CLI).
+See FileMaker Server Installation and Configuration Guide and FileMaker Pro Help. - An encrypted database that is hosted on FileMaker Server is opened by using Admin Console or the command line interface (CLI).
 As the FileMaker Server administrator, you open the file with its database encryption password, so that FileMaker clients can use the encrypted database. - Once the FileMaker encrypted database is opened with the encryption password by the FileMaker Server administrator, FileMaker clients don't need the encryption password to access the encrypted database.
-For more information about opening an encrypted database, see FileMaker Server Help. - Use Secure Sockets Layer (SSL) encryption for communication between the web server and web browsers.
+For information about opening an encrypted database, see FileMaker Server Help. - Use Secure Sockets Layer (SSL) encryption for communication between the web server and web browsers.
 SSL connections are accessed through an HTTPS connection.
 FileMaker Server provides a standard SSL certificate signed by FileMaker, Inc. that does not verify the server name.
 The FileMaker default certificate is intended only for test purposes.
 A custom SSL certificate is required for production use.
-See FileMaker Server Getting Started Guide.
+See FileMaker Server Installation and Configuration Guide.